-Similar to privacy regulation, there is no comprehensive federal information security law in the US.
-Accordingly, the security obligations that are imposed on data owners and entities that process personally identifiable information (PII) on their behalf depend on the regulatory context.
-These security obligations include:
+Similar to privacy regulation, there is no comprehensive federal information security law in the United States.
+Accordingly, the security obligations that are imposed on data owners and entities that process PII on their behalf depend on the regulatory context.
+These security obligations are set out below.